Investor redemptions shrink Steven Cohen's SAC Capital

-NEW YORK (Reuters) - Steven A. Cohen’s SAC Capital Advisors, by the end of Monday, will be on its way to becoming a much smaller hedge fund.
+NEW YORK, June 3 (Reuters) - Steven A. Cohen’s SAC Capital Advisors, by the end of Monday, will be on its way to becoming a much smaller hedge fund.

 The expectation within the $15 billion hedge fund and the $2.2 trillion hedge fund industry is that SAC Capital’s outside investors will submit redemption notices for much of the $5 billion in investment capital that investors did not seek to withdraw during the first quarter of this year.